Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 Signal 02: Sense of Dread

 "Existential dread" rose +70% over 12 months and then began normalising.
-Dread is moving from crisis language toward integrated cultural vocabulary.
+Dread appears to be moving from crisis language toward integrated cultural vocabulary.

 12-Month Top Rising: Existential dread +70%, sense of impending doom +7%, dread meaning +5%